Leadership Team

 |

 Todd & Roshanda WomackTodd is a social worker by profession.
 He currently serves as a lecturer and academic advisor at the University of Michigan- Flint, in the Social Work Department.
-Roshanda is a counselor.
-She currently works as a Clinical Therapist, with children and adolescents for Genesee Health Systems.
-Together they serve as Pastors of Community Connections at Flint Central Church of the Nazarene.
+Roshanda is a storyteller and educational consultant.
+Together they serve as Pastors of the Underground Church.
 Todd’s passion for racial equity and equality is evident in his continued dedication and work towards strengthening Flint neighborhoods and supporting realistic and solution focused experiences.
 Roshanda loves singing, poetry and storytelling.

 |